China is in ‘a bit of a policy pivot,’ economist says

 35 minutes ago

-ShareShare Article via FacebookShare Article via TwitterShare Article via LinkedInShare Article via Email Robert Reffkin, Compass co-founder and CEO, joins ‘Squawk on the Street’ to discuss the state of the housing sector at the start of the year, what’s changing the calculus of the housing sector, and more.
+ShareShare Article via FacebookShare Article via TwitterShare Article via LinkedInShare Article via Email Lisa Shalett, Morgan Stanley Wealth Management CIO, joins ‘Squawk on the Street’ to discuss her stance towards the markets, how she expects the rhetoric to shift for the Federal Reserve, and more.